 Step 2- Create a VPS server

 Once you have created an account with DigitalOcean, simply login to the DigitalOcean dashboard and click on ‘Create Droplet’ link(here, Droplet refers to the virtual server).
 After this, you’ll be required to enter a Hostname for the virtual server.
 This can be the site’s domain name, a sub-domain name or simply a randomly chosen word like “my-server”.
 Also, you’ll be required to choose a region that is in close proximity to your target audience.
+You can get experts at Web Hosting Canada to help you out.

 Step 3- Generate an SSH key